 Which apps should I use?

-You'll find Fox's coverage on its Fox Sports Go app, which is available on Android, iOS, Amazon and Windows.
+You'll find Fox's coverage on its Fox Sports Go app, which is available on Android, iOS (opens in new tab), Amazon (opens in new tab) and Windows (opens in new tab).
 It's also available on streaming boxes, including Apple TV, Chromecast, Roku, Fire TV, Xbox and Android TV.
 Note that you'll need to sign in with your cable provider, so this isn't an option for cord-cutters.

 Both broadcasters are taking the matches to virtual reality as well.
-All 64 matches will be available through the Fox Sports VR app (Android, iOS), which promises to let you watch the match from a virtual in-stadium suite alongside friends and other fans.
+All 64 matches will be available through the Fox Sports VR app (Android, iOS (opens in new tab)), which promises to let you watch the match from a virtual in-stadium suite alongside friends and other fans.
 The Telemundo Deportes VR app promises a similar experience, along with 360-degree content from the opening and closing ceremonies of the tournament.

 Just as Russia and Saudi Arabia were getting things underway, Oculus announced that viewers will be able to watch Fox's coverage of select matches for free in its new Oculus Venues app.
 The first match kicks off June 17 at 11 a.m.
 EDT when Mexico takes on Germany.
 Three other matches will be available in Oculus Venues: Portugal-Morocco on June 20, Brazil-Costa Rica on June 22 and England-Panama on June 24.
 Venues is available on Oculus Go and Gear VR.